wolf-adam-eily/rnaseq_for_model_plant/README.md

 Chr1	StringTie	exon	50419	50631	1000	-	.	gene_id "STRG.3"; transcript_id "STRG.3.1"; exon_number "2"; reference_id "AT1G01100.2"; ref_gene_id "AT1G01100"; ref_gene_name "AT1G01100"; cov "9.487524";
 </pre>

 While this is certainly confusing, we can still understand it.
 To start each row we have the chromosome for each sequence.
 The second column is the software used to assemble the transcript, in our case StringTie.
 The third column is the sequence type, either a transcript or an exon.
 The next two columns are the start and end bp of the feature (assuming the chromosome starts at bp 1), followed by another column which is the score.
 The column after the score is either "+" or "-" for forward strand and reverse strand, respectively.
-Our last two columns are the frame ("." means frame not determined) and the feature metaInformation.
+Our last two columns are the frame ("." means frame not determined) and the feature meta Information.

 You may be wondering about the last three columns which are not standard in GTF.
 The column "cov" is simply the covariance of the gene across samples (if the gene is highly or lowly expressed in both samples the covariance will be high, if it is highly expressed in one sample and lowly expressed in another sample, the covariance will be low).
 The FPKM column is the fragment per kilobase million value.
 Simply put, this is the number of times the specific feature was counted divided by how many counts there were for all features combined, in millions.
 That number is then divided by the length of the feature in kilobases.
 The reason for this being that longer features should have higher counts.
 For instance, when we split our mRNA in sequences of 50 or less for reading, one 5000 bp transcript will appear as 100 counts, and one 500 bp transcript will appear as 10 counts.
 Now, let's divide each count by the transcript length in kilobases: we have 20 as the value for the 5000 bp sequence (100/(5000/1000)) and 20 as the value for the 500 bp sequence (10/(500/1000)!
 Now our quantification matches the actual expression profile -- that is, both features were transcribed the same amount.